The Non-thermal Energy Window for Laser-Driven Nuclear Reactions: Discussion

 where $k_i = \sqrt{2\mu_i E}/\hbar$ is the wave number in the entrance channel, $\omega = (2J_R + 1)/[(2J_A + 1)(2J_a + 1)]$ is the statistical factor, and $\Gamma_i$, $\Gamma_f$, and $\Gamma$ are the entrance partial, exit partial, and total widths, respectively.

-In the standard thermal case, a narrow resonance effectively confines the integration to $E = E_R$, so that the reactivity integral reduces to the cross-section integration of Eq.\,(\ref{BR}), which yields $(2\pi^2/k_i^2)\,\omega\,\gamma$~\cite{XU201361}, where $\omega\gamma = \Gamma_i \Gamma_f / \Gamma$ is the resonance strength that can be determined experimentally.
+In the standard thermal case, a narrow resonance effectively confines the integration to $E = E_R$, so that the reactivity integral reduces to the cross section integration of Eq.\,(\ref{BR}), which yields $(2\pi^2/k_i^2)\,\omega\,\gamma$~\cite{XU201361}, where $\omega\gamma = \Gamma_i \Gamma_f / \Gamma$ is the resonance strength that can be determined experimentally.
 Similarly, substituting Eq.\,(\ref{BR}) into Eq.\,(\ref{eq:rate_beam}), the integrand becomes sharply peaked at $E_i \simeq E_R$, and the integral can be evaluated using the narrow-resonance approximation, yielding

 This result can also be obtained from Eq.\,(\ref{eq:rate_beam}) by substituting the cross section with $\sigma(E) = (2 \pi^2 / k_i^2) \omega \gamma \delta(E_i-E_R)$ function.
-This result shows that once the resonance parameters, resonance energy $E_R$ and partial widths $\Gamma_i$ and $\Gamma_f$, are specified, Eq.\,(\ref{eq:rate_res}) provides a direct means to evaluate the fusion reactivity for resonant reactions within the same theoretical framework developed here for non-resonant reactions.
+Consequently, once the resonance parameters, resonance energy $E_R$ and partial widths $\Gamma_i$ and $\Gamma_f$, are specified, Eq.\,(\ref{eq:rate_res}) provides a direct means to evaluate the fusion reactivity for resonant reactions within the same theoretical framework developed here for non-resonant reactions.
 For reactions involving broad resonances, numerical calculations are required.
 For example, in the case of the $p + ^{11}\mathrm{B}$ reaction, such an analysis has been reported in Ref.\,\cite{Hwang_2025}.